Fire chars unoccupied Kaimuki home overnight

-The Honolulu Fire Department is investigating the cause of a two-alarm fire that blazed through an unoccupied Kaimuki home overnight.
+The Honolulu Fire Department is investigating the cause of a two-alarm fire that burned an unoccupied Kaimuki home overnight.

 Firefighters brought the fire under control by 2:12 a.m., and extinguished it at 2:21 a.m.